Q: I haven’t had any luck finding a publisher for my book. What’s the secret to getting in the door?

 That means starting a website and blog before you even go for the agent or book contract.
 Get that URL based on your preliminary title, build your website with expert help, and start blogging, commenting on other sites and blogs, and social networking.
 Welcome to the 21st century!

 Conventional self-marketing is also still important.
-Learn to stand on your feet and speak extemporaneously about your book.
+Sell yourself on your own professional website.
+Search website design Melbourne to understand more about the intricacies of getting your website right.
+Moreover, learn to stand on your own feet and speak extemporaneously about your book.
 Seek invitations to appear at professional and community events.
 Approach local print and broadcast journalists as an expert in your field, or with a great story to tell about your novel.
 Hire a publicity agent if you can afford it, publishers love to see that kind of commitment.
 And get to know the owner of your local independent bookstore.
 They may be interested if you can pull in 75 people on your personal list for a reading when the time comes.

 I know some of you may prefer to remain at home writing, but do it anyway — it works, and it can be fun.